 “He’s On My Team”: A Father and Son Reflect on the Generational Impact of DC SCORES

-Aspen McNair Sr. and his son, Aspen Jr., represent two generations DC SCORES poet-athlete.
+Aspen McNair Sr. and his son, Aspen Jr., represent two generations DC SCORES poet-athletes.

 “My name is Aspen and I love DC SCORES and I love my dad,” says Aspen McNair Jr., one of the latest recruits to the Junior SCORES team at John Lewis Elementary School.